Emotional Authority Human Design Explained

 Does having Emotional Authority mean you are too emotional?

-No. Emotional Authority is not about being emotional all the time, and it does not mean emotions are a problem or that the way you decide needs to be replaced.
-It means the process of getting to clarity is emotional, and that process needs time.
-The wave is the mechanism, not a flaw.
+No. Emotional Authority means the process of getting to clarity is emotional, and that process needs time.
+The wave is the mechanism, not a problem to be solved.

 What are signs that someone is ignoring their Emotional Authority?